|OBJECTIVE||Learn the source for the earth's wind comes from the sun.|

 - Move to a sturdy building or car.
 Do not take shelter in small sheds, under isolated trees, or in convertible automobiles.

-- If no shelter is nearby or available, get in the a hard top car and keep the windows up.
+- If no shelter is nearby or available, get in a hard top car and keep the windows up.

 - If you are boating or swimming, get out of boats and away from the water, get to land and find shelter immediately.

-- If you are indoors, unplug unnecessary appliances and only use the phone for emergencies.
+- If you are indoors, unplug unnecessary appliances and use the phone only for emergencies.